Admitted International Students

 If you are already in the U.S. on a F-1 visa status, your UMass Amherst I-20 can only be issued after you submit the required documents and complete the SEVIS transfer release process with your previous F-1 visa sponsor.
 Additional documentation is required and will be provided in your “Visa Sponsorship” email.

-2. The second part is done with the International Programs Office (IPO) and called International Student Orientation.
+- IPO coordinates a second component called International Student Orientation.
 This orientation covers immigration requirements, document checks, information on how to study in the U.S. education system, and cultural/safety/health information sessions to help with your transition to the United States.

 Massachusetts law requires college students to be immunized against several diseases.
-Please see this page for more information about the immunization requirements for all students.
+Please see the UHS Immunizations page for more information about the immunization requirements for all students.

 Students can receive credit through Advanced Placement (AP), International Baccalaureate (IB) Diploma Program, College-Level Examination Program (CLEP), Dantes Subject Standardized Tests (DSST), and International A Level examinations.